Skip to content

 Authors

-Gianluca Mittone, Alberto Mulone, Giulio Malenza, Robert Birke, Iacopo Colonnelli, Marco Aldinucci – Parallel Computing research group, University of Torino
+Gianluca Mittone, Alberto Mulone, Giulio Malenza, Robert Birke, Iacopo Colonnelli, Marco Aldinucci – Parallel Computing [ALPHA] research group, University of Torino, Torino, Italy

 Contributors

-Data resources: Valerio Basile, Marco Antonio Stranisci, Viviana Patti – University of Torino, Italy
+Data resources: Valerio Basile, Marco Antonio Stranisci, Viviana Patti – University of Torino, Torino, Italy

 Access to Leonardo supercomputer: Sanzio Bassini, Gabriella Scipione, Massimiliano Guarrasi – CINECA, Italy